arthurPrvst/Mirror/README.md

 # Mirror
 ARP Poisoning Viewer for local attacks.
 This tool should be used for educational purpose only.
 Indeed, even if TLS gives us confidentiality integrity and authentication, it doesn't provide anonimity.
 One of the possible ways to recover  websites visited by the user (victim) is to do a Man In The Middle (MiTM) attack (with ARP poisonning for example) and then to recover DNS packets.[See how an ARP poisonning attack works](https://www.quora.com/How-does-an-arp-attack-work).
+**OS SUPPORTED : MAC OS**.
+Linux and Windows OS will be handled soon.

 ## How to use it